 Agri Allied Occupation Documentation (in case of bullet repayment for agriculture customers).

-The repayment process starts immediately, with the borrower expected to pay EMIs once a month after the loan is approved.
+Ans: The repayment process starts immediately, with the borrower expected to pay EMIs once a month after the loan is approved.
+However, this process can vary based on the terms and conditions imposed by the lender.

 Thank you.
 Your feedback is important to us.